AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

    In simultaneous order, all the recipients receive the Adobe Sign agreement and can take action in parallel to each other.

-1. Use the Agreement Id Field to associate a bindref to Agreement ID (agreementId).
+1. Use the Agreement Id Field to associate a bindref (or name of a field for schema-less forms) to Agreement ID (agreementId).
 It adds Agreement ID to afBoundData section of submitted data.
 You can use the agreement ID for tracking agreement status using custom code (requires custom implementation).

 1. [Add recipients to an Adaptive Form](working-with-adobe-sign.md#addsignerstoanadaptiveform) and tap the Done ![Save](assets/save_icon.svg) icon to save the changes.